-The Scarlet Macaw Ara macao is one of the most magnificent of the Macaw species.
+Buy Scarlet macaw online, the Scarlet Macaw Ara macao is one of the most magnificent of the Macaw species.
 This large Macaw has a long history as a companion to humans, dating back to the early 1100’s with the Incas.
 They are described as magnificent, beautiful, and striking, as well as gaudy by some.
 Early authors like P. Slud, in his work “The Birds of Costa Rica: Distribution and Ecology” (1964), remarks that when feeding in the treetops, they adorn the foliage like gigantic, gaudy flowers.
 Wetmore, in “A Collection of Birds from Guatacaste, Costa Rico” (1944), described them as glowing with color in the morning sun.

 A brilliantly adorned parrot, the Scarlet Macaw is truly a fantastic spectacle of color.
 It is a large Macaw and very similar in appearance to the Green-winged Macaw Ara chloroptera.
 Both of these parrots having a large amount of red in their feathering.
 The Scarlet Macaw is distinguished by the broad band of yellow feathers running across the middle of its wings, rather than the green band as seen on the Green Wing.
 Like the Green-winged, most of its body, head, and upper wings are a bright red, but it is noticeably a lighter shadeof red than that on the Green Wing.
 It is also slightly smaller than the Green-winged, and a bit more boisterous in personality.